Authorization

 4. Enter a description.

 5. Select the appropriate API Key Scopes to assign specific permissions to the key.
-You must select at least 1.
+You must select at least one.
+For information about the scopes required for each endpoint, refer to the section API key scopes.

 Create an API Key